 It is recommended that you check with each restaurant’s website prior to arrival to ensure they’ve moved from a carry-out only to in-restaurant dining.

 Both ride sharing platforms continue to operate in Indy under new safety guidelines.
+Masks are required on public transportation.
 IndyGo’s Red Line mass transit system is also back to operating under their regular schedule, while following these safety measures for riders.

 Pacers Bikeshare and scooter services are also available for convention attendees.

-Shopping malls and retail are open at 100 percent capacity with continued social distancing and face masks encouraged.
+Shopping malls and retail stores are open at 100% capacity.